mariusndini/MailGPT/README.md

 The card application above will pass the data to a Lambda Function via an HTTP post call defined API Gateway.
 This is a simple middleware layer to interface with ChatGPT.

-It can be extended to include much more complex logic but also be reused accross many applications and use cases.
+It can be extended to include much more complex logic but also be reused across many applications and use cases.

 <br>